Trouble on the World’s 7th Highest Peak

 On the first climb up a steep part of the mountain, things took a bad turn.

-“I was caught in a rock fall and hit on the head,” said Watroba.
+“I was caught in a rock fall and hit on the head,” Watroba said.
 “I was wearing a helmet.
 I didn't lose consciousness but I felt considerable pain.
 Despite having a headache, I went climbing the next day but was moving very slow.
 I knew something was not right.
 I simply didn't want to admit there was a problem.”

-It was not to be.
-Despite getting sleep and taking medicine for the pain, “the headache continued, I lost my appetite and was very tired,” she said.
+Despite getting sleep and taking medicine for the pain, her headache continued as she lost her appetite and continued to become more fatigued.

 Dhaulagiri, on the right, on the trek to base camp